 Leggings for easy everyday wear at home

 A sportier look, ideal for walking the dog if it’s not raining, teams my new brown cord stretch leggings with a chocolate brown knitted roll neck I bought in the Fall.
+I’ve written more about leggings recently here.

 A scarf brightens up the look and adding the gilet makes the outfit possible for outdoors.
 A sleeveless puffer jacket like this golden-brown gilet I bought in the sales is perfect for winter walks as you don’t overheat if you walk quickly.

-The big woollen sweater story
+The big woolen sweater story

 I bought a new big square-cut sweater is a speckled black and gray.
 I’m still trying different ways to style it with various items.
 It’s too warm for indoors but is ideal for shopping.
 I also like wearing it under my big winter coat when the weather is very nippy.